Marcinwrzs/Marcinwrzs/README.md

 ### Hi there 👋

 ### About Me 💬
 Welcome to my GitHub profile!
-I am a results-driven developer with experience in process automation and a "can-do" attitude.
-I've had the privilege to collaborate with senior developers on non-commercial projects, honing my skills and keeping up with the latest standards.
-My expertise lies in writing responsive web pages using **React** and **TypeScript**, implementing **custom hooks**, and connecting to **RESTful APIs**.
+I am result-driven developer with an experience in process automation and "can-do" attitude.
+I've had the privilege to collaborate with senior developers on non-commercial projects, improving my skills and keeping up with the latest standards.
+My expertise lies in writing responsive web pages using React and TypeScript, implementing custom hooks, and connecting to RESTful APIs.
 Additionally, I'm well-versed in using Git for version control.

 ### Project Overview 🔭